 The District will send concurrently to the parties written notification of the decision (findings and any remedy) regarding the complaint within ten (10) working days after the investigation is completed.
 The Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. § 11232g; 34 C.F.R.
 Part 99, permits the District to disclose to a student who was discriminated against or harassed (victim), information about the sanction imposed upon a student who was found to have engaged in discrimination or harassment (student who discriminated) when the sanction directly relates to the victim.
-This includes an order that the student who discriminated stay away from the victim, or that the student who discriminated is prohibited from attending school for a period of time, or transferred to other classes.
+This includes an order that the student who discriminated is prohibited from attending school for a period of time, or transferred to other classes.